-It is the responsibility of the Principal, in coordination with the Parent Involvement Coordinator, to make sure that the school's Parent Involvement Plans, learning compacts, school surveys, & Title I Annual Meetings are reviewed and revised annually in accordance with Title I regulations.
-Guidance is given during Mid-Year-Reviews, Technical Assistance and by email.
-If procedures are not followed, the Title I Coordinator will hold a meeting with the Principal for the purposes of corrective action which will be documented with agenda, sign in sheet, and written directive for corrective action.
+It is the responsibility of the principal, in coordination with the parent and family engagement coordinator, to make sure that the school's Parent and Family Engagement Plans, learning compacts, school surveys, & Title I Annual Meetings are reviewed and revised annually in accordance with Title I regulations.
+Guidance is given during mid-year-reviews, technical assistance and by email.
+If procedures are not followed, the Title I Coordinator will hold a meeting with the principal for the purposes of corrective action which will be documented with agenda, sign in sheet, and written directive for corrective action.